Print | posted on Monday, February 19, 2007 11:43 AM

 Microsoft product expertise includes Office 365, SharePoint, IIS, SQL Server, Commerce Server and BizTalk Server, Windows Security, Active Directory, ADFS, Forefront Identity Manager, ISA/TMG/UAG and High Availability.
 He also has wide experience of competing vendor offerings across the SharePoint space, especially in regards to Document and Records Management.
 Practice Disciplines include Identity Management, Business intelligence, Records Management, Document Management, Taxonomy, Web Content Management, and Social Media Governance.

-Spencer is one of only five people worldwide to hold the prestigious Microsoft Certified Architect for SharePoint 2010, and is one of 50 people worldwide to hold the Microsoft Certified Master for SharePoint 2010 certification.
-He is also a Microsoft Certified Master for SharePoint 2007.
+Spencer is the only person to hold all four of the advanced certifications for SharePoint; one of only five people worldwide to hold the prestigious Microsoft Certified Architect, one of a dozen to hold the Microsoft Certified Solutions Master for SharePoint, and the Microsoft Certified Master for SharePoint 2010 and Microsoft Certified Master for SharePoint 2007 certifications

-He is the content author and instructor for the Platform Security, Authentication & Authorization, Business Intelligence, User Profile Service, Enterprise Content Management and Web Content Management modules of the SharePoint MCM.
-Spencer also works with Microsoft on delivering field readiness material and documentation for SharePoint Server.
+He was the content owner, author and instructor for one third of the SharePoint MCSM and MCM programs.
+Spencer also works with Microsoft on delivering field readiness material and documentation for SharePoint.

 Selected clients include Barclays Bank, ScottishPower, Microsoft, The Royal Bank of Scotland, BP, Unilever, HBOS, Scottish Enterprise, British Airways, The BBC, Centrica, NHS, Clifford Chance, SCVO, Heineken, The Automobile Association, Ballie Gifford, Shell, British Sky Broadcasting, Petrofac and BASF.